IntelligentSoftwareSystems/Galois/README.md

 exit
 ```

-This will generate a file Galois-errors-log.txt, which you can send to the mailing list:[galois-users@utlists.utexas.edu](galois-users@utlists.utexas.edu) for further debugging.
+This will generate a file Galois-errors-log.txt, which you can send to the mailing list:[galois-users@utlists.utexas.edu](galois-users@utlists.utexas.edu) for further debugging or open a github issue.